-People who have a panic disorder (also known as anxiety attacks) suffer from sudden attacks of intense and overwhelming fear that something awful is about to happen.
+People who have a panic disorder, also known as anxiety attacks, experience sudden attacks of intense and overwhelming fear that something awful is about to happen.
 Their bodies react as if they’re in a life-threatening situation.
 These attacks come without warning and often strike when the person is in a non-threatening situation.

-According to the Anxiety and Depression Association of America (ADAA), about 6 million adults have a panic disorder (ADAA, 2012).
+About 6 million adults have a panic disorder.
 Anyone can develop the disorder.
 However, it is more common in women than in men.

 Symptoms typically first appear at about age 25.

-Agoraphobia usually involves a fear of being caught in a place where “escape” would not be easy.
-This includes malls, airplanes or trains, theaters, and similar areas.
+Agoraphobia usually involves a fear of being caught in a place where “escape” would not be easy, or would be embarrassing.
+This includes:

 You may begin to avoid the places and situations where you had a panic attack before, for fear it might happen again.
 This fear can keep you from traveling freely or even leaving your home.